Change Management and the Fear of Change

 It is important to note that a counter-phobic response differs from courage.
 Whereas the counter-phobic response is a thoughtless reaction, those immersed in courage act rationally.
 They face their fears, rather than attack them–or those that stimulate fear.
 In his book, What Happy People Know, Dan Baker refers to one aspect of courage as “embracing our insecurities.”
 Courageous people have figured out how to neutralize their emotional triggers.
 Those in the armed forces or on the front lines of law enforcement understand this very well.
 The courageous fight is a rational and often moral decision to fight.
 The counter-phobic response is not.

 The Phobic Response

 At the other end of the spectrum are those who are phobic.
-Their symptoms are either to covertly deal with fear, using passive-aggressive techniques, such as lies, rumor, or gossip, or to embrace the flight response, exhibiting psychosomatic illness, detachment, or withdrawal.
+They either covertly deal with fear using passive-aggressive techniques such as lies, rumor, or gossip; or they embrace the flight response, exhibiting psychosomatic illness, detachment, or withdrawal.
 Needless to say, neither the counter-phobic nor the phobic responses are productive in negotiating change.
 In fact, they obstruct and undermine it.